vlain1337/Alfa-Cortex/README.md

 <br><br>

 There will be 2 versions of Alfa Cortex:
 * Alfa Cortex bypass with minimal features
 * Alfa Cortex bypass without features

+Minimal features means that only a few features are present or features that are definitely be used, other useless features are removed to reduce the size of the file.<br>
+Without features means there are no features at all other than Settings and Logout.

 <div align="center"><h1>Preview</h1></div>
 <img src="https://raw.githubusercontent.com/vlain1337/Alfa-Cortex/refs/heads/main/img/login.png">